Signs of Being in a Toxic Relationship

 2. Your emotions are ignored, attacked, or manipulated

 Most people get involved with another person with great enthusiasm.
 Love is so intense, overwhelming, sincere, and filled with emotion that it’s normal to offer our complete selves to the person we love.
-But remember that it’s important to balance that love with the same amount of care for yourself.
+But remember, it’s important to balance that love with the same amount of self-care

 - Toxic people are always looking out for their own benefits.
-Remember that people like this have very low self-esteem and weak personalities.
-Their insecurities breed mistrust and a desire to control their partner.
-They might be afraid of being abandoned, of the possibility that another person might attract you away from them.
-And that leads to continuous surveillance and uncontrollable jealousy…
+People like this have very low self-esteem and weak personalities.
+Their insecurities breed a desire to control their partner.
+They might be afraid of being abandoned, of the possibility that you might be taken away by another person or chose to be with someone else.

 - The desire to control you puts them in a position of absolute power where only one member of the relationship has the right to make decisions.
-If you don’t do what your partner asks of you, they come up with clever ways to make you feel guilty.
+If you don’t do what your partner asks of you, they come up with ways to make you feel guilty.
 They make themselves appear to be the victim, laying all the blame on you.
-You have to be very, very careful.

 3. Your unhappiness grows day after day…